Boston Choral Ensemble Member Handbook

 This handbook provides basic information about the choir’s structure and regular activity.
 It also lays out the expectations of singers and policies related to membership in the organization.
 Our expectation is that all members uphold the policies outlined in this document in order for the organization to thrive as a healthy and supportive environment through the shared trust and commitment of our members.
 Please refer to our Code of Conduct for more detailed information about our organization’s values and expected behaviors.

-Board Structure and Organizational Commitment
+Organizational Structure and Commitment

 Boston Choral Ensemble is incorporated as a private corporation of the State of Massachusetts and a federal non-profit organization (501.c.3) as of August 12, 2004.

-The organization is governed by a 9– to 11– member Board of Directors.
-Board meetings are always open to members of the BCE community, and the Annual Meeting in June is deliberately designed for broader member participation.
+The organization is governed by a 9– to 15– member Board of Directors.
+Board meetings are always open to members of the BCE community, and the Annual Meeting in May is deliberately designed for broader member participation.

 • Executive Team—The Executive Team has the authority to make decisions on behalf of the organization.
 Its overarching role is to help the organization work in the most efficient way.
 The Executive Team is made up of the president, vice-president, treasurer, Artistic Director and Administrator.